 Born in Montana to a family living on the Flathead Indian Reservation, she became a transracial adoptee at the age of two when she was removed from her home by a social worker because of “neglect.”

-Susan is still very much involved in the topic of American Indian transracial adoption and continues to write and lecture about adoption and American Indian assimilation issues.
+Susan is still very much involved in the topic of American Indian transracial adoption and continues to write and lecture about this topic as well as about American Indian assimilation policies and practices.
 Susan’s husband, Richard is a Certified Wildlife Biologist for EDM International, Inc. in Fort Collins, CO.
 Their two sons, Chris and Dan, live nearby with their families.